 All orders ship USPS Priority Mail within 48 hours of order placement Monday-Friday.
 FREE SHIPPING when order totals $150.
 We are closed weekends and major holidays.

-Cleansers are often a big offender at sabotaging the skin barrier.
-Just because it's organic or natural doesn't mean it has a safe pH.
+Factors that impact pH are pollutants, pathogens, excessive occlusion, detergents, soaps, cleansers, and hard water.
+Cleansers are often a big offender at sabotaging the skin barrier and pH of skin.
+TIP: Just because a product is labeled organic or natural doesn't mean it has a safe pH for your skin.

 Here's a handy chart to demonstrate the pH range and an idea of where a few ingredients fall on the chart.
 A home pH testing kit can be found here.

 I recommend a cleanser pH of 4.5 - 5.5 because that is the same pH of healthy skin.
+These are my faves.